USS Providence (CL-82): 1940s

 Departing Boston in November 1945, she visited Piraeus, Greece, on 6 December, making the first cruise intended to expand American prestige through naval visits lasting until 1947.
 Then, Istanbul with USS Missouri from 5 to 9 April 1946, and Alexandria, Egypt, in May, where she ran aground.
 Leaving the Mediterranean 16 June, she arrived at Philadelphia on the 25th.
 Following departure from the Delaware Capes in October and training out of Guantanamo Bay and Norfolk, Va., she left Hampton Roads for the Mediterranean 3 February 1947.
 After exercises and port visits in the Mediterranean, she departed Athens, Greece, in May, and arrived at Boston later that month.

 Departing Newport, R.I., in November, she operated in the Mediterranean from 20 November 1947 to 2 March 1948, visiting Naples in December, Taranto in January, and Trieste and Venice in February, returning to Newport in March.
-Sailing from Newport in September 1948, she served the 6th Fleet in the Mediterranean from 23 September 1948 to 14 January 1949, visiting Thessalonika in October, Marseilles in November, Trieste and Venice in December, and Oran in January, returning to Newport later in January.
+Sailing from Newport in September 1948, she served the 6th Fleet in the Mediterranean from 23 September 1948 to 14 January 1949, visiting Thessaloniki in October, Marseille in November, Trieste and Venice in December, and Oran in January, returning to Newport later in January.
 She decommissioned at Boston 14 June 1949, and entered the Atlantic Reserve Fleet.